Alberta

 - A visit to Banff National Park – Canada’s first established national park.

-- Way too many picture stops along the trail through the Elbow River valley (Alberta 2 route)
+- Way too many picture stops along the trail through the Elbow River valley

 - A sampling of Blackie, Stavely, Milo and other hamlets of the Alberta flatlands

-- Long stretches dirt riding along the irrigation canal roads - peaceful, car-free, and with wide open prairie views.
-These paths follow the "lay of the land" instead of requiring more cycling on what can be monotonous grid flatland roads.
+- Long stretches of dirt riding along the irrigation canal roads - peaceful, car-free, and with wide open prairie views.
+These paths follow the "lay of the land" instead of requiring more cycling on what can be monotonous grid roads.

 Need to Know: